aerleon/pol2yaml/README.md

 * ### How can I check that the converted files are correct?

 It is a very good idea to test that the converted files produce identical firewall confs when processed by Aerleon.
 Use the `--sanity_check` flag to test for correctness.
-This will run aclgen on both the original policy files (.pol and .inc files) and converted files (.yaml files) and perform a recursive diff to ensure the output is unchanged by the conversion process.
+This will run aclgen on both the original policy files (.pol, .inc, .net, and .svc files) and converted files (.yaml files) and perform a recursive diff to ensure the output is unchanged by the conversion process.

 ```
 $ npx pol2yaml --sanity_check